mongodb-partners/IoT_Greengrass_Realm_GenAI_framework/2-edge/1-docker/greengrass/README.md

 docker ps -a
 ```

-Check if the device is created successfully in the AWS IoT Greengrass console.
+Check if the device is created successfully in the AWS IoT Greengrass console.This may take a few minutes
 ![Screenshot of IoT Greengrass devices](image.png)